parmstro/ACMExport/README.md

 - it bears repeating, you have read the blog or reviewed the code for the Automating Content Management project. :-)

 Basic steps:
-- clone the ACM repo
+- clone the AutomatingContentManagement repo
 - clone the ACMExport repo
 - set the variables in the vault file
 - update the project URLs